Refugees of the Syrian civil war in Lebanon

 Since the onset of the Syrian Civil War in March 2011, over 1.5 million Syrian refugees have fled to Lebanon, and constitute nearly one-fourth of the Lebanese population today.
 Lebanon currently holds the largest refugee population per capita in the world.
+In July 2025, the United Nations High Commissioner for Refugees (UNHCR) announced that 205,000 individuals had returned to their home country since December 2024.

 UNHCR statistics indicate a massive influx of Syrian refugees into Lebanon between 2012 and 2014, which overwhelmed Lebanon's already crumbling infrastructure and public institutions.
 Between August and December 2012, the number of Syrian refugees increased from 36,000 to approximately 150,000; by May 2013, the number had increased to 463,000, and by October 2014, 1,151,057.
-These numbers only serve as estimates, however, given other refugees’ fear of registering with what they believed to be a pro-Assad Lebanese government.
+These numbers only serve as estimates, however, given other refugees' fear of registering with what they believed to be a pro-Assad Lebanese government.
 The majority of Syrian refugees reside in Northern Lebanon (Akkar District) or the Beqaa Valley, Lebanon's two poorest regions.
 Despite cooperation between NGOs and Government Institutions to provide necessary aid to Syrian refugee populations, refugees struggle to access the aid due to legal status, resource scarcity, poverty and lack of information distribution on these resources.

+On 29 July 2025, an official Lebanese source stated that, starting in January 2026, no Syrian will remain in Lebanon under the status of "displaced person."

 Statistics

 As of 31 January 2020, the official distribution of registered Syrian refugees in Lebanon is as follows:

-Of registered Syrian refugees in Lebanon, 55.3% are between the ages of 0-17.
+Of registered Syrian refugees in Lebanon, 55.3% are between the ages of 0 and 17.

 Along with Syrians, the influx of refugees due to the Syrian civil war included 35,000 Lebanese returnees and 31,502 Palestinian refugees from Syria.

+As of 2023, most Lebanese sources estimate that the Syrian population in Lebanon has reached between 1.5-2 million refugees.
+This is mainly due the extremely high birthrates and the number of those that are unregistered in UNHCR.